So you’ve set up your ecommerce store, you’ve found excellent products, and now you’re sitting back and enjoying the profits.

 - Targeted keywords

-It’s important to note that these attributes can change as your target audience does; in line with industry and social developments.
+It’s important to note that these attributes can change as your target audience does — in line with industry and social developments.
 It’s important to keep an eye on what your industry’s “atmosphere” is and then build PPC campaigns around this.

 Of course, no business should base their visibility on paid advertising alone.
-PPC should be part of a more complex strategy that encompasses a range of different technique outlined in this article.
+PPC should be part of a more complex strategy that encompasses a range of different techniques outlined in this article.

-7. Take Advantage of Social Media
+7. Take advantage of social media

 Social media includes Facebook, Twitter, Instagram, Snapchat, Pinterest, and other online social platforms.
-It’s a great way to connect with customers both through organic and paid strategies.
+It’s a great way to attract new customers both through organic and paid strategies.

 Of course, there is one contribution bigger than images made by a company internally: images made by customers.
 To make the most out of organic social media, we highly recommend getting involved in and promoting user-generated content.